-TE 413 Literacy and the Young Child

-Examines factors that contribute to the young child's developing literacy.
+TE413Literacy and the Young Child Examines factors that contribute to the young child's developing literacy.
 Focuses on techniques for developing an integrated language program.
 Requires a minimum of 20 hours of professional field experiences in school settings.
 Prerequisite: TE 305, admission into a teacher education program.
 Credit, three hours.

-TE 417 Reading Improvement in the Content Areas

-Provides assessment and instructional strategies for the teaching of reading in content areas.
+- TE417Reading Improvement in the Content Areas Provides assessment and instructional strategies for the teaching of reading in content areas.
 Techniques for teaching word attack, comprehension, study and rate of reading skills are emphasized.
-Requires a minimum 35 hours of professional field experiences in school settings.
+Requires a minimum of 35 hours of professional field experiences in school settings.
 Prerequisite: TE 305 or TE 306, admission into a teacher education program.
 Credit, three hours.
-COURSE FEE with this class.

-TE 419 Diagnostic and Corrective Reading

-Emphasizes procedure and instruments for evaluating reading proficiency; determining individual reading difficulties; and designing and implementing programs for correction of reading problems.
-Requires a minimum 14 hours of professional field experiences in school settings.
+COURSE FEE with this class. - TE419Diagnostic and Corrective Reading Emphasizes procedure and instruments for evaluating reading proficiency; determining individual reading difficulties; and designing and implementing programs for correction of reading problems.
+Requires a minimum of 14 hours of professional field experiences in school settings.
 Prerequisite: TE 305 and 411 or 413, admission into a teacher education program.
-Credit, three hours.

-TE 421 Evaluation of Teaching and Learning
+Credit, three hours. - TE 421 Evaluation of Teaching and Learning - Revised 8/8/2020

 Considers evaluative practices, the preparation, and use of informal objective and essay type tests; studies typical standardized tests; and introduces elementary statistical procedures.
-Requires a minimum 14 hours of professional field experiences in school settings.
+Requires a minimum of 14 hours of professional field experiences in school settings.
 Prerequisite: Admission into a teacher education program.
 Credit, three hours.

-TE 423 Student Teaching and Seminar

-Teaching experiences are provided with children and youth through assignment to selected schools.
+- TE423Student Teaching and Seminar Teaching experiences are provided with children and youth through assignment to selected schools.
 The seminar provides opportunity for discussion, evaluation, and planning for improved teaching effectiveness.
 Teaching experiences are directed and supervised by an assigned cooperating teacher and a university supervisor.
 Approval by Teacher Education Council.
-Requires a semester of full time student teaching.
-Credit, nine hours.

-TE 433 edTPA Professional Development Seminar

-edTPA is a performance assessment of readiness to teach.
+Requires a semester of fulltime student teaching.
+Credit, nine hours. - TE433edTPA Professional Development Seminar edTPA is a performance assessment of readiness to teach.
 This portfolio assessment is designed with a focus on student learning.
 As a performance-based assessment, edTPA is designed to engage teacher candidates in demonstrating their understanding of teaching and student learning.
 Candidates complete tasks and commentaries within a portfolio relevant to their program.
 (Co-requisite: TE 423) Credit, three hours.
 A letter grade will be assigned.

-COURSE FEE with this class.

-TE 445 Early Childhood Internship (5-8 year olds)

-This course provides developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, arts, and health and physical education are included in this clinical experience.
+COURSE FEE with this class. - TE445Early Childhood Internship (5-8 year olds) This course provides developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, arts, and health and physical education are included in this clinical experience.
 Extensive teaching experiences are provided with children, five through 8 years old, through assignment in selected schools.
 Teaching experiences are directed and supervised by an assigned cooperating teacher and a university supervisor.
 Prerequisite: TE 305 and admission into a teacher education.
-Credit, one hour.

-TE 455 Pre-K Internship (Birth - 4 year olds)

-This course provides developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, arts, and health and physical education are included in this clinical experience.
+Credit, one hour. - TE455Pre-K Internship (Birth 4 year olds) This course provides developmentally appropriate practices in the areas of language arts, mathematics, science, social studies, arts, and health and physical education are included in this clinical experience.
 Extensive teaching experiences are provided with children, birth through 4 years old, through assignment in selected schools.
 Teaching experiences are directed and supervised by an assigned cooperating teacher and a university supervisor.
-Prerequisite: TE 305 Credit, one hour.

-TE 470 Secondary School Teaching: Concepts, Strategies, and Methods (For Secondary Majors Only)
+Prerequisite: TE 305 Credit, one hour. - TE 470 Secondary School Teaching: Concepts, Strategies, and Methods